blackJJW/myblog2/content/multi-crypto-trading-tool/dev-logs/login.md

 title = "6.
 Login"
 type = "dev-log"
 tags = [
-  "python", "fastapi", "pydantic",
-  "react", "typescript", "react-router", "axios", "jwt", "authentication", "security",
+  "fastapi", "jwt", "authentication", "security", "pydantic", "sqlalchemy", "react", "typescript", "react-router", "axios", "frontend", "erd", "diagram", "system-design", "login-flow"
-  "erd", "diagram", "login", "frontend"
 ]
+weight = 6
 +++

 In this section, I'll explain how I made the login function.
 This project is designed as a single-user program.
 In other words, only the administrator is authorized to access and operate the system.
 Therefore, I created a single account with the ID: "admin".